 - Remove the beef and shred it with 2 forks.
 Place the meat onto a serving dish.

-- Transfer the broth to a sauce pan (or your insert the the stove top - if it's able) and bring to a boil.
+- Transfer the broth to a sauce pan (or your crock-pot insert the stovetop - if it's able) and bring to a boil.

 - Mix the cornstarch and 1/4 cup of cold water stir until smooth.
 Pour into the sauce and whisk while boiling until the sauce is thickened.
 Adjust salt and pepper to taste.